Diabetes diet plan for Indians: the complete evidence-based guide (Type 2)

 Resistance training, two to three times a week.
 Muscle is the body's largest glucose-disposal tissue.
 The more muscle you have, the more places glucose has to go that aren't your bloodstream.
 Resistance training improves insulin sensitivity for 24–48 hours after each session.
 You don't need a fancy gym — bodyweight squats, push-ups, banded rows, weighted carries, and a few dumbbell movements two to three times a week is a complete starting program.

 Daily walking, especially after meals.
 Post-meal walking is the most under-prescribed diabetes intervention in Indian medicine.
-A 10–20 minute walk after your largest meal of the day reduces the post-meal glucose spike substantially — sometimes by 30% or more.
+A systematic review (Buffey et al., Sports Medicine, 2022) found that even light walking after eating meaningfully lowered post-meal glucose compared with sitting.
+A 10–20 minute walk after your largest meal is enough.
 No equipment, no clothes change.
 I covered the broader case in walking for fat loss; the diabetes case is even stronger.

 Structured beats sporadic.
 Three lifting sessions a week, every week, beats a heroic 90-minute session once a fortnight.
 Daily 8,000 steps beats 20,000 on Sunday and 2,000 the rest of the week.